jreed1701/gitops-demo/README.md

 ### App Deployment

 The playbook from this section will deploy an app via ArgoCD.
 The app is the same app described in ArgoCD's getting started guide.
 Please see the reference section.
+The app is deployed to the default kubernetes namespace.

 **Pre-requisites:**
    - Make sure the port forward is still running: `kubectl port-forward svc/argocd-server -n argocd 8080:443`